RedisLabs/redislabs-docs/content/rc/administration/configuration/monitoring-performance.md

 configuring an alert for when each database reaches 80% can surpass your number of subscriptions.

-## Changing Alert Email Recipients
+## Changing alert Email Recipients

 Any member of the account team can receive alert emails.